cy-goh/orbslam_height_scale/README.md

 - Other definition that we can say about the local map is that it is the last X key frames.
 However, if we want to correct the last X keyframes, we will need to have access to Map::mspKeyFrames and Map::mspKeyFrames, both of which are protected attributes of Map.
-In addition, we have to make sure no other threads are updating to any keyframes that we are modifying (possibly by setting up mutex).
+In addition, we have to make sure no other threads are updating to any keyframes that we are modifying.
+[This comment](https://github.com/AlejandroSilvestri/ORB_SLAM2-documented/issues/1#issuecomment-331171379) might help.
 - The term *local coordinate system* and *local coordinate center* is also very ambiguous.
 I tried to use mCurrentFrame and mpReferenceKF, but both of them failed to give satisfactory result.
 - In the end, I also tried to use consecutive poses from local map.
 Sometime it's good, but once there is a missing frames, everything goes wrong.

-## Implementation:
+## Implementation
 Most of the code added is in Tracking.cc .
 List of modified files (compared to master):
 - Tracking.cc (and corresponding Tracking.h)
     - EstimateScale